x0xr00t/sl0ppy-UEFIScan/README.md

 * sl0ppy UEFI Scanner is a comprehensive tool for detecting UEFI firmware vulnerabilities, malware, and security misconfigurations.
 It performs deep analysis of UEFI components including firmware integrity checks, NVRAM validation, threat detection, and hardware security assessments.

 ```

+# v1.2 is done
+- the binary needs to be remade
+- `go build sl0ppy-uefiscan`

 # upgrade comming soon
 - Due to sum other projects, there was little time to dev this out the past weeks.
 - There will be a upgrade scheduled soon to work out more bits and stuff on this.